Woodehh/social-buttons/README.md

 | **For a quick lookup: See the [index.html](index.html) example list!**

-To start a button simply create an A element with the sb and sb-* class.
+To start a button simply create an A or <button> element with the sb and sb-* class.
 Where the * is the vendor you're looking for.
 For example:

 ```html
 <a href="#" class="sb sb-facebook">Sign in with Facebook</a>